usgs/water-fcpg-tools/documentation/html/_sources/cookbook.rst.txt

 Cookbook
 ========

 Example scripts and work flows for common FCPG tasks on local workstations and HPC environments.
-These scripts have not been turned into FCPGtools functions because of the the variability in HPC, local systems, and input data sets that the FCPGtools may be used with.
+These scripts have not been turned into FCPGtools functions because of the variability in HPC, local systems, and input data sets that the FCPGtools may be used with.

 Input Data
 ----------